WorldMusic

 The track below is the one that started it.
 Listen once and notice how little melody there is, and how much room around each kick.
 That emptiness is the 2012 sound.

-London takes it, Brooklyn takes it back
+London takes it, Brooklyn claims it

 After Pop Smoke